Start Blogging 101 is supported by its readers. If you purchase through a link on my site, I may earn a commission. Learn more

 If you’ve tried out the Gutenberg editor in WordPress before and hated it (as I did at first), you might want to give it another shot.

 Okay… enough blabbing.
-Let’s get right into the Kadence theme features and how it’s better than other premium WordPress themes out there and the best free WordPress theme in 2020.
+Let’s get right into the Kadence theme review and how it’s better than other premium WordPress themes out there and the best free WordPress theme in 2021.

 Best Features of the Free Kadence Theme